devonfw/shop-floor/dsf4openshift/cluster/command-line/deploy-app/README.md

 - deploy-app.sh: line 2: $'\r': command not found
 - deploy-app.sh: line 4: syntax error near unexpected token `$'\r''
 ```
-It is because the script has been edited in windows, and the endline in windows is \r\n but in linux \r don't exist.
+It is because the script has been edited in windows, and the end line in windows is \r\n but in linux \r don't exist.
 To solve it execute the next command:
 ```
 sed -i 's/\r$//' filename
 ```